 Director of Choirs and AP Music Theoryvuf@friscoisd.org office: 469-633-5635

 Mr. Vu is very excited to begin his first year working with Centennial High School choirs.
 Previously, Mr. Vu taught at McKinney HS in McKinney, TX, and Rouse HS in Austin, TX.
-His choirs have received consistent Superior and Excellent ratings in concert and sight reading at UIL Contest, and his students have enjoyed the experience of singing in the Region and All-State choirs.
+His choirs have received consistent Superior and Excellent ratings in concert and sight reading at UIL Contest, and his students have enjoyed the experience of singing in the All-Region and All-State choirs.

 Mr. Vu also serves as the Director of the Turtle Creek Chorale Chamber Chorus.
 Auditioned from the main chorus, this 30-voice men’s chorus performs two concert series a year – one in the Fall semester, and another in the Spring semester.

 Currently in the summers, Mr. Vu is pursuing a Master of Music degree in Choral Conducting from Michigan State University, studying under Dr. David Rayl, Dr. Jonathan Reed, and Dr. Sandra Snow.
 Before then, he graduated from Baylor University with a Bachelor’s Degree in Choral Music Education with a Voice concentration, where he sang under the directions of Dr. Lynne Gackle and Dr. Alan Raines.

 Mr. Vu’s professional services include serving as a clinician and adjudicator for various districts in the area, as well as singing in choirs in the Dallas area such as the Turtle Creek Chorale and St. Mark’s Schola.